d2m-r/schelling-games/README.md

-# schelling-games
+# Schelling Games

-example repo using schelling games survey data
+## Overview

+This repo uses data from an online Schelling Games survey to serve as an example repo for D2M-R.